 The key academic contribution of this thesis lays within the domain of Customer-Dominant Logic, which is one of the key underlying logics that facilitate a better understanding of the marketing function in the business, in a broad sense (Heinonen, et al., 2010).
 Customer-Dominant Logic, previously discussed in detail in the Study 1 of this thesis, as a natural continuation of the Service-Dominant Logic, facilitates establishing a better understanding of the customer's interaction with a service or a solution.
 The integration of the notion of IC as a relationship moderator in the conceptual model promotes a better comprehension of the processes related to open sharing of information in the organisations and the culture of learning within the business.
 IC has been historically reported to facilitate customer orientation (Narver and Slater, 1990), driving harmonisation between the various business departments, functions and processes (Lin et al., 2019).
-Previously applied in conceptual models that focus on developing organisational intelligence, the notion has been strongly linked to building up organisational intelligence (Bendoly et al., 2012) and establishing an aligned common goal (Menguc and Auh, 2005).
+Previously applied in conceptual models that focus on developing organisational intelligence (Bendoly et al., 2012) and establishing an aligned common goal (Menguc and Auh, 2005).